-Figure 307: Shield Grounding at Both Ends with High-Impedance at One End
+Figure 306: Shield Grounding at One End Only

 For longer lengths of shielded cables, such as if a sensor must be added to a control panel, a potential difference between both end points must not be ignored.

 However, such shield conductors are relatively expensive and require more time in working with them.
 Another possibility would be to place an additional voltage equalizing cable between the measurement location and the control panel.
 The shield can then be hooked up on both sides.